PS-01

 Plain Language

-State executive branch entities may not procure, purchase, or acquire any service or system utilizing automated decision systems unless the use is specifically authorized by law.
-This extends the prohibition on government ADS use from operational deployment (Section 66) to the procurement stage — agencies cannot even acquire ADS tools without statutory authorization, creating a procurement-stage gate in addition to the deployment-stage gate.
+Massachusetts state entities are prohibited from procuring, purchasing, or acquiring any service or system relying on automated decision systems unless the use is specifically authorized by law.
+This extends the default-prohibition regime from § 66 into the procurement process — agencies cannot even acquire ADS technology without specific legislative authorization, creating a pre-procurement gate.

 PS-01.2